 · Good quality proteins will also help stabilize blood-sugar levels, preventing a sugar crash, which may wake us.

-It’s worth considering nutrition as well as lifestyle factors when trying to improve your sleep quality.
+It’s worth considering nutrition and energy levels are closely linked, so diet should be closely looked at, as well as lifestyle factors, when trying to improve your sleep quality.